National University of Tierra del Fuego

-The National University of Tierra del Fuego, Antarctica and South Atlantic Islands (Universidad Nacional de Tierra del Fuego, Antártida e Islas del Atlántico Sur; UNTDF) is an Argentine national university in Tierra del Fuego Province.
+The National University of Tierra del Fuego, Antarctica and South Atlantic Islands (UNTDF) is an Argentine national university located in the Province of Tierra del Fuego, Antarctica and South Atlantic Islands.
 The university's main campus is located in the city of Ushuaia, with a subsidiary campus in Río Grande.
-The institution was established through National Law 26.559, enacted by Congress on November 14, 2009, and was formally established on December 28, 2010.
+It has facilities in the city of Ushuaia (the main building is located at Av.
+Yrigoyen 879) and in the city of Río Grande (Thorne Street 302).